giannni/CSGO-External/README.md

 ```
 - Radar
 - Crosshair Triggerbot
-- Aimbot with smoothing and fov
+- Aimbot with smoothing and fov (WIP)
 ```